m-rutter/advent-of-code/README.md

 # advent-of-code
 [Advent of Code](https://adventofcode.com) solutions library crate and a simple cli tool that uses it.
 All written in Rust as a learning project.
+So far only support a small subset of AoC 2017.

 ## Install CLI